home-assistant/developers.home-assistant/docs/frontend/development.md

 ### Run development server

-During development, you will need to run the development script to maintain a development build of the frontend that auto updates when you change any of the source files.
+During development, you will need to run the development script to maintain a development build of the frontend that auto-updates when you change any of the source files.
 To run this server, run:

 ```shell
 nvm use